The Banking Regulation Review: International Initiatives

 xii Operational risk (January 2023)

 According to the Basel Committee, the 2007–2009 financial crisis demonstrated flaws with the Basel II operational risk framework: basically, capital requirements for operational risk proved insufficient to cover losses suffered by some banks while the nature of those losses, such as those caused by misconduct, highlighted the difficulties associated with using internal models to estimate capital requirements.
-All existing operational risk approaches in Basel II will be withdrawn.
+All existing operational risk approaches under Basel II will therefore be withdrawn.
 Instead, a new standardised approach based on two components will be introduced: a measure of a bank's income and a measure of a bank's historical losses.
 Operational loss will be calculated from 2023 as the multiplier of the business indicator component and an internal loss multiplier.
-The business indicator component is the sum of three components: (1) the interest, leases and dividends component, (2) the services component and (3) the financial component.
+The business indicator component is the sum of three components: (1) the interest, leases and dividends component; (2) the services component; and (3) the financial component.
 The internal loss multiplier (ILM) is a function of the business indicator component and the loss component, where the latter is equal to 15 times a bank's average historical losses over the preceding 10 years.
 It increases as the latter increases, although at a decreasing rate.
 At national discretion, the ILM may be set at 1, with the result that solely the business indicator component would drive the operational risk capital calculation.

 xiii Interest rate risk in the banking book

 Interest rate risk in the banking book is part of the Pillar 2 framework of Basel II and subject to 2004 guidance.
 In April 2016, the Committee decided to update the principles to reflect changes in market and supervisory practices that will remain within Pillar 2.
-The key updates to the principles are:
+The key changes to the principles are:

 - greater guidance on expectations for a bank's management process, in particular the development of shock and stress scenarios, the key behavioural and modelling assumptions, and the internal validation process;